 A dietitian writing for the British Heart Foundation noted that avoiding dairy products and starchy foods, such as whole grains, is likely to result in a lower intake of calcium, fiber, and energy.
 This loss could have a long-term effect on health.

 Click here to learn more about heart-healthy foods.

 The main disadvantage of the paleo diet is that it may not provide enough of some nutrients, such as calcium and fiber.
 Whole grains come from cereals, which — alongside other starchy foods — are a good source of fiber and other nutrients, including B vitamins and iron.

-It is also worth remembering that the lifespan of people during the Stone Age was probably only 30–40 years, so they were less likely than people now are to develop chronic diseases.
+It is also worth remembering that the lifespan of people during the Stone Age was probably only

 What are the benefits of eating a healthful diet?
 Click here to find out.